-This is a 1738 map of the area around Brunswick, commissioned by the Pejepscot Company.
-The area is bounded on the northeast by the Androscoggin River and Merrymeeting Bay, and on the northwest by the former North Yarmouth town line.
+This 1738 map of the area around Brunswick was commissioned by the Pejepscot Proprietors.
+The area is bounded on the northeast by the Androscoggin River and Merrymeeting Bay, and on the northwest by Bunganuc Creek, the former North Yarmouth town line.

 - Creator: Noyes, Belcher

 - Town: Brunswick, Harpswell, Topsham

 - State: ME

 - Local Code: Coll.
 61, Map 7

 - Collection: Proprietors of the Township of Brunswick Pejepscot Proprietors papers